robertmanbob/Updated-Myhas-Recipe-List-2017/README.md

 2. On top of above, don't make up your own secret hints.
 Use the wiki's.
 3. Don't include precursors for secret recipes unless they are already on the wiki.

-Anyone who contributes to the list in any way (even if it's a small misspelling error) will be memorialized in the contributors list.
+Anyone who contributes to the list in any way (even if it's a small misspelling error correction) will be memorialized in the contributors list.
 It's obviously a big deal.

 Also I am terrible at github